Lee Yong-dae: 2020

 Lee began the 2020 season by winning the Malaysia Masters with Kim Gi-jung.
 The duo claimed the title after beating third seeded Chinese pair Li Junhui and Liu Yuchen in the final in two straight games.

 Personal life

 Lee's gold medal win at the 2008 Olympics, his first appearance at the Olympic Games, propelled him from relative obscurity to national fame.
 He has since made several appearances on the sports-themed variety show Our Neighborhood Arts and Physical Education.

 Lee start dating actress Byun Soo-mi in 2011 and went public with their relationship in 2012.
 The two met at a badminton event hosted by Byun's father.
 On February 8, 2017, Lee announced they were engaged and planned to have a small private wedding ceremony.
-On April 10, 2017, their daughter was born, and her growth was documented in the new KBS's reality show Pot Stand.
+On April 10, 2017, their daughter was born, and her growth was documented in the KBS reality show Pot Stand.
+The couple divorced in December 2018 and Lee has sole custody of their daughter.